violentmonkey/violentmonkey.github.io/source/_posts/How-to-edit-scripts-with-your-favorite-editor.md

 VIM is my favorite editor, and the script is saved at `D:/Source/vm-script.user.js`.
 Note that the script file must have a name ending with `.user.js`, otherwise won't be recognized by Violentmonkey.

-Drag into the browser
+Install a local script
 ---

+First make sure the local script is named with a suffix of `.user.js`.

+There are two ways to install a local script:

-Drag the file into the browser.
-If it is named with a suffix of `.user.js`, it will be recognized by Violentmonkey and loaded in the confirmation page.
+- *Easy way:* drag the file into the browser.

+  It will be recognized by Violentmonkey and loaded in the confirmation page.

+- *Hard way:* start a local HTTP server, then open the local script with a URL like `http://localhost:8080/my-script.user.js`.

+  If you have Python 3 installed, just type `python3 -m http.server` at the directory of your script to start a server.

+  Make sure the hostname is `localhost` and the script name ends with `.user.js`.

+Note that due to a [known issue](#Known-issues), the *easy way* **won't work for Firefox users**.

 {% asset_img editor-3.png %}